Read Reviews (Avg 4.7 ★)

 All Chimu Adventures' clients are given the opportunity to review their trip once they return home.
 These reviews are administered by a third party and as such are unfiltered by Chimu Adventures.

-The Peru of today is shaped by its interesting and diverse history already starting 3000 years B.C.
-Peru its history influenced the culture, customs and cuisine of the inhabitants, which can still be experienced in their daily life’s.
-Even though the complete history is difficult to explain in one blog, a few Peruvian history facts are listed below: Civilisation in …READ MORE
+The Peru of today was shaped by its interesting and diverse history that dates back to 3000 years B.C and had a significant influence on culture, customs and cuisine of its inhabitants.
+Even though the complete history is difficult to explain in one blog, a few Peruvian history facts are listed below: Civilisation in Peru Peru was home to the Norte Chico …READ MORE

 The unit of currency in Peru is the Peruvian Nuevo Sol (PEN).
 The US Dollar is widely accepted in many stores throughout the country and prices are often given in both US dollars and Soles.
 Please check websites such as www.oanda.com or www.xe.com for up to date exchange rates prior to your departure.